eBay/bayesian-belief-networks/README.txt

 Unit Tests:

-In order to run the unit tests you need the pytest framwork.
-This can be installed in a virtuanlenv with:

-$ pip install pytest

 To run the tests in a development environment:

 $ PYTHONPATH=. py.test bayesian/test

 Todo:

 1) Change requirement for PMFs to use .value
 2) Rename VariableNode to DiscreteVariableNode
 3) Add GaussianVariableNode for continuous variables

 Resources
 =========